Progress: Awaiting budgetary conciliation convocation

 - Commission draft budget published: COM(2024)0931

-- Commission draft budget published: EUR-Lex
+- Commission draft budget published: Go to the page Eur-Lex

 - Committee draft report: PE763.032